 Sponsored Programs (SP) reviews all proposals prior to their submission to the funding agency.
-A completed copy of the proposal should be submitted to SP at least one week prior to submission to assure that the proposal adheres to Federal regulations, University policies and procedures, and the requirements/guidelines of the funding agency.
+A completed copy of the proposal should be submitted to SP 10 days, but at least one week prior to submission to assure that the proposal adheres to Federal regulations, University policies and procedures, and the requirements/guidelines of the funding agency.
 The one week requested by SP ensures that all other (n=5) University approvals are secured and there is sufficient time to make any needed changes to the proposal.
 It is the responsibility of both the PI and SP to assure that all proposals are complete and accurate.

 SP’s Transmittal specifies approval requirements and contains general proposal information; this is an internal document that ensures support from all responsible parties at SVSU.
-Required signatures include: Principal Investigator/Project Director, Director of Sponsored Programs, Dean/Director/or Vice President, Controller, Vice President for Academic Affairs, and President.
+Required signatures include: Principal Investigator/Project Director, Director of Sponsored Programs, Dean/Director/or Vice President, Controller/Assistant Controller, Provost and Vice President for Academic Affairs, and President.
 Each signer has a responsibility to the project listed on the transmittal.
 SP is responsible for acquiring the appropriate signatures in a timely, but not in a rushed or 'last minute' manner.

 The number of copies necessary for the submission to sponsors is often noted in the sponsor’s guidelines and varies with each sponsor.
 If it is not stated in the guidelines, SP will obtain that information and make the appropriate copies.
 SP retains a completed copy of the guidelines and the proposal electronically and in its files and provides a printed and electronic copy of the submitted proposal to the PI.

 Deadline dates are strictly enforced by the sponsor and usually require that the proposal either be postmarked by the deadline date or received electronically by the deadline date.
 SP has funding to pay for overnight delivery and verifies delivery by tracking the proposal.

 Sponsored Programs must submit all grant applications.
 Nearly all sponsoring agencies require online submission of proposals/applications.
 Although online submission has a number of benefits, it also creates some unique challenges: